rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 To perform the significance test, I first need to organize my data in a more useful manner.
 In particular, I need my data such that each row contains information on a single match for a single player.
 I also need to create two new variables `result` and `hand` that state whether that player won the match or lost the match, and which hand that player plays with.

-The begin to organize my data, I first subsetted the data to get the relevant columns of interest.
-You can see which columns I selected in the below chuck of code.
+The begin to organize my data, I first subsetted the `atp` data frame to get the relevant columns of interest.
+I assigned this new subsetted data frame to `atp_hand_analysis`.

 ```r
 atp_hand_analysis <- atp[, c("tourney_id", "tourney_date", "tourney_name", "surface",